Basic policies and structure

 Furthermore, when reports and consultations are received from SECOM Group employees through the whistle-blowing system that is explained below, the internal audit departments make reports immediately to the relevant Executive Officers.
 While giving top priority to preventing any disadvantage to the whistle-blower, the necessary investigations are conducted in accordance with methods decided upon by the Executive Officers.

-As a matter of course, in regards to important issues, direct instructions must be asked from the President and Representative Director and other relevant Executive Officers, and reports must be made to Audit & Supervisory Board members from the internal audit departments.
+As a matter of course, in regards to important issues, direct instructions must be asked from the President and Representative Director and other relevant Executive Officers, and reports must be made to Audit and Supervisory Board Members from the internal audit departments.

-The whistle-blower’s name and the contents of the report are kept confidential.
-As long as the whistle-blower made the report in good faith, the whistle-blower will not suffer any disadvantage, even if the contents of the report differ from actual conditions.
+The whistle-blower’s name and the content of the report are kept confidential.
+As long as the whistle-blower made the report in good faith, the whistle-blower will not suffer any disadvantage, even if the content of the report differ from actual conditions.

 Organizational Culture Committee